Practical Pricing Strategy That Will Boost Profit

-This pricing strategy is the most common.
+This pricing strategy is the most popular.
 Competitors’ prices serve as a baseline.
 Other factors, such as demand and brand value, are secondary.

-This method is the easiest.
-It’s also an effective method to use if you don’t have a specific target customer profile or sell at high volumes.
+This pricing strategy is the easiest to follow.
+It is effective if you don’t have a specific target customer profile or sell at high volumes.

-This simple pricing method involves adding a percentage to the cost of goods and services.
+To use this simple pricing strategy, the company adds a percentage to the cost of goods and services.
 For example, if a product costs $50 to produce, and the goal is to make a 20% profit, the product’s price would be $60.

-This pricing method is better for businesses that sell low-cost goods and services.
+This method is better for businesses that sell low-cost goods and services.

-Hourly pricing is a popular method for individual service providers such as attorneys, plumbers, and consultants.
-A “fair” hourly charge is based on average market rates.
+Hourly pricing is also popular.
+It is a favorite among service providers such as attorneys, plumbers, and consultants.
+Prices are set at an hourly fee and based on average market rates.

 The provider’s opinion of their services (quality, expertise) comes into play.
 Often, this will affect whether prices are above, below, or on par with market averages.

-This pricing strategy can be challenging to implement because defining a “fair hourly rate” is subjective.
+This pricing strategy can be challenging because a “fair hourly rate” is subjective.

-This pricing strategy is popular among startups.
-The concept is to charge below-market prices in the beginning to get customers.
-Then, prices will increase as the business grows.
+Penetration pricing strategy is popular among startups.
+The concept is to charge below-market prices at launch to get customers.
+Then, prices increase as the business grows.

-If you use this pricing strategy, it may be difficult to raise prices later.
-If you have positioned your business as a low-cost brand, people may resist the change.
-You may have to change target markets to support price increases.
+There is a significant obstacle to clear using this strategy.
+It may be difficult to raise prices later.
+If you have positioned your business as a low-cost brand, people may resist any price changes.

-Project-based pricing allows the business to create a fixed price for work over a defined timeframe.
+With project-based pricing, the company creates a fixed price for work within a specified timeframe.

-With this pricing strategy, research and data help determine the value of the product or service.
+Research and data help define the value of the product or service with this strategy.
 Prices are then set just below their actual worth.
-This pricing strategy is effective because it creates the perception that the value received is higher than the price paid.
+Thus, this strategy creates a perception that the value received is higher than the price paid.

 Some key takeaways from this article are:

 - Not everyone buys on price.
-Look for customers who appreciate the quality of work you do and the value you offer.
+Instead, look for customers who appreciate the quality of work you do and the value you offer.

-- Avoid chasing competitors and focus on creating perceived value.
+- Avoid chasing competitors’ prices and focus on creating perceived value.

 - Research the pricing strategy best suited for your business goals.